karenneff/Lisp-Interpreter/README.md

 Local variables and user-defined functions are not supported at this time.

 This program was developed on JGrasp with a MinGW compiler.

+This program and its documentation are available as examples of my work and are intended to be used for informational purposes only.
+Please do not copy or use this code for any other purpose without my permission.